Meniscus Tear Specialist

 Orthopedic Spine Surgeon & Orthopedic Sports Surgeon located in East Garden City, Garden City, NY & Bloomfield, NJ

 A meniscus tear is one of the most common knee injuries.
-Board-certified orthopedic surgeon Aron D. Rovner, MD, treats meniscus tears at two New York Spine and Sports Surgery locations in Garden City, New York, and Fair Lawn, New Jersey.
+Board-certified orthopedic surgeon Aron D. Rovner, MD, treats meniscus tears at three New York Spine and Sports Surgery locations in Garden City, New York, Bloomfield, New Jersey and Hollywood, Florida.
 If you suffer from knee pain due to a torn meniscus, call your nearest office or book an appointment online today.

 Meniscus Tear FAQ